davidlreg/davidlreg/README.md

 </br>

 ## 🔭 Current Endeavors
-🌱 I’m currently learning **for my career as a front-end web developer, where my journey involves both building websites and coding smaller programs**.
-Here is what I am currently focused on:
+🌱 Here is what I am currently focused on:

 - I'm engaged in exciting frontend projects
 - I'm exploring Java, TypeScript and Angular to enhance my skill set